 What are the criteria for NHS dental implant eligibility?

-Eligibility typically requires a pronounced medical need, such as congenital absence of teeth or loss due to cancer.
+Eligibility typically requires a clear medical need — such as congenital absence of teeth or tooth loss due to cancer or trauma.

 How much do dental implants cost on the NHS?